George Browning (bishop): Social views

 Prior to a United Nations' climate change meeting in Paris in December 2015, Browning was a signatory to a letter calling on world leaders to discuss a ban on new coalmines and coalmine expansions.

 Browning supports indigenous land rights saying that it is "doubly important" for Australians to make a commitment to support the wider Aboriginal [land-title] requests.

-Browning is the president of the Australia Palestine Advocacy Network.
+Browning is the Patron and former President of the Australia Palestine Advocacy Network.
 He has been a frequent visitor to Palestine and has hosted Palestinian leaders in Australia.
 Browning is an advocate for Boycott, Divestment and Sanctions against Israel for its illegal settlement programme in the Palestinian Territories.

 Personal life

 Browning and his wife Margaret have three adult sons (Philip, Richard and Timothy) and two daughters (Pat and Chris).